Vladislav26Laptev/Smoke_detection/README.md

 7. [References](#references)

 ## General description of the solution
 The fire detection system captures video from the camera and splits it into frames for further processing.
 A neural network based on convolutional layers processes each frame received.
-The result is a bounding box that highlights the fire area in the frame and the location of the fire with some probability.
+The result is a bounding box that highlights the fire area in the frame with some probability.

 [:arrow_up:Index](#index)